zakimadaoui/TinyStepLib/README.md

 Stepper stepper(step_port_pin, dir_port_pin, motor_angle, micro_stepping);
 ```

-* **step_port_pin**: this is a two charachter string that specifies which I/O port (B,C or D) and which pin in the port are used for the **STEP** pin.
+* **step_port_pin**: this is a two character string that specifies which I/O port (B, C or D) and which pin in the port are used for the **STEP** pin.
-* **dir_port_pin**: this is a two charachter string that specifies which I/O port (B,C or D) and which pin in the port are used for the **DIR** pin.
+* **dir_port_pin**: this is a two character string that specifies which I/O port (B, C or D) and which pin in the port are used for the **DIR** pin.
 * **motor_angle**: the step angle of the motor (without micro stepping)
 * **micro_stepping**: the micro-stepping used

-For example, if an Arduino uno board(with Atmega328p) is used and the **STEP** pin is pin 11 on the board, then ```step_port_pin = "B2"```.
+For example, if an Arduino Uno board(with Atmega328p) is used and the **STEP** pin is pin 11 on the board, then ```step_port_pin = "B2"```.
-The following picture can help identifying the name of the other I/O ports and pins for the UNO board pins.
+The following picture can help to identify the name of the other I/O ports and pins for the UNO board pins.
 If you are using another board you have to check its pin mapping.

 ![uno pin mapping](https://i.pinimg.com/originals/26/7f/60/267f60a5f7973c27e2bdc2b08b1fb845.png)

 Now you can initialize the library and attach the motors.
-Remeber, a maximum of 6 motors can be attached at the same time.
+Remember, a maximum of 6 motors can be attached at the same time.
 If you want to use more motors you will have to do some multiplexing by attaching and detaching motors,

 ```cpp